-The Disabilities Services Handbook serves as a guide for both students and faculty.
-It is the main document that includes all policies and procedures related to disabilities services.
+The Accessibility Services Handbook serves as a guide for both students and faculty.
+It is the main document that includes all policies and procedures related to accessibility services.
 Students are expected to follow all policies, procedures and guidelines described in the handbook; failure to do so could impact the ability to receive accommodations at the college.

 Section 504/ADA Grievance Procedure